G1thubb/yummylise-backend/README.md

 Upload the photo to the backend for recognition.

-Get a detailed JSON response with:
+Giving a detailed JSON response with:

 Dish name